Dynamsoft/document-viewer-javascript/README.md

 Dynamsoft Document Viewer is designed to work seamlessly across different browsers and platforms.
 It is compatible with major browsers like Chrome, Firefox, Safari, and Edge, ensuring a consistent user experience.
 Additionally, it supports various operating systems, including Windows, macOS, Linux, iOS, and Android, allowing users to access documents from any device.

 #### Supported File Types
-Users can open, edit, and save PDFs, as well as various image formats such as JPEG, PNG, BMP, TIFF, and GIF.
+Users can open, edit, and save PDFs, as well as various image formats such as JPEG, PNG, and TIFF.

 #### Annotation Types
 Dynamsoft Document Viewer supports a variety of annotation types to enhance document interaction and collaboration.
 Users can add, edit, and delete annotations such as: